lightstep/hipster-shop/README.md

 run `kubectl delete -f [...]` with the same argument to clean up the deployed resources.

+## Helm

+Helm is WIP, but you can deploy the given Helm chart via `helm install`.
+To ensure reporting to Lightstep, pass `config.lightstep.secretKeyValue`.

 ## Conferences Featuring Hipster Shop

 - [Google Cloud Next'18 London – Keynote](https://youtu.be/nIq2pkNcfEI?t=3071)